Srimanthg123/project-ai-tutor-with-cloud-and-local-models/README.md

 ### Step 1: Prepare Your Project & Dependencies

-- Create a new project folder and initialize it using the `uv` package manager.​
 - Install the required libraries — `openai` for API interaction and `python-dotenv` for secure environment management.​
 - Verify that your environment is properly initialized before proceeding.